 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.

-V Advertisement Policy
+VII Advertisement Policy

 Currently there is no policy to accept advertisements.
 However, if the publishers along with the editorial team decide to accept commercial advertisements, a policy would be drafted appropriately.

-VI Informed Consent
+VIII Informed Consent

 Informed consent is a process where in the health care provider educates a patient about the risks, benefits and also of any alternatives for a given procedure or intervention.
 The patient must be competent to make a voluntary decision.
 The Informed Consent is ethical as well as a legal obligation for medical practitioners.
 The Informed Consent Form is signed by the patient where in the entire procedure/intervention details are outlined.